cdk-ast-lambda-rest-api/calra-docs/docs/lambda/decorators.md

 ```

 :::danger
-You should never add the same **configuration decorator** twice to a Lambda Handler twice.
+You should never add the same **configuration decorator** to a Lambda Handler twice.
 For options that can receive multiple arguments, such as security_group, layer and environment, use the multiple arguments or list as a parameter for a single decorator.
 :::